 There is always some space available in a warehouse to expand above existing racking.
 If you have existing pallet racking and it doesn’t reach the full height of the warehouse then you can easily expand it completely using your warehouse height for maximum storage.
 Look around your warehouse at the picking, dispatch areas, loading bays and potentially other storage space.
-Moving some things around and utilising the area with additional storage can free up massive amount of new space.
+Moving some things around and utilizing the area with additional storage can free up massive amounts of new space.

 The benefits of expanding the height of racking will depend on the weights and types of products you want to store and what sort of material handling equipment you have to access the pallets.
 But make sure that the added height is adequately supported and easily accessible.

-Optimise Storage Space
+Optimize Storage Space

 Make The Space Adaptable

-We all know that managing a warehouse is a moveable feast as things always keep changing, such as technology, processes, rules and regulations.
+We all know that managing a warehouse is a moveable feast as things always keep changing, such as technology, processes, rules, and regulations.
 So having a space that is adaptable to the changing needs of your business is crucial to keeping up with developments within your industry.
 In order to ensure long-term sustainability, make sure your warehouse space is configured to allow for adaptation.